Archdiocese of Miami: Background

+1550 to 1850

 The first Catholics in Eastern Florida were a group of Spanish Jesuits who founded a mission in 1566 on Upper Matecumbe Key in the Florida Keys.
 After several years of disease and turbulent relations with the Native American inhabitants, the missionaries returned to Spain.

-By 1606, Florida was under the jurisdiction of the Archdiocese of Havana in Cuba.
+By 1606, the few Catholics in Florida was under the jurisdiction of the Archdiocese of Havana in Cuba.
 After the end of the French and Indian War in 1763, Spain ceded all of Florida to Great Britain for the return of Cuba.
 Given the antagonism of Protestant Great Britain to Catholicism, the majority of the Catholic population in Florida fled to Cuba.
 After the American Revolution, Spain regained control of Florida in 1784.
 In 1793, the Vatican changed the jurisdiction for Florida Catholics from Havana to the Apostolic Vicariate of Louisiana and the Two Floridas, based in New Orleans.
 In the Adams–Onís Treaty of 1819, Spain ceded all of Florida to the United States, which established the Florida Territory in 1821.

 In 1825, Pope Leo XII erected the Vicariate of Alabama and Florida, which included all of Florida, based in Mobile, Alabama.

+1850 to 1900

 In 1858, Pius IX moved Florida into a new Apostolic Vicariate of Florida and named Bishop Augustin Verot as vicar apostolic.
 In 1870, Pius IX elevated the Vicariate of Florida into the Diocese of St. Augustine and named Vérot as its first bishop.
 The new diocese covered all of Florida except for the Florida Panhandle region.

 In 1850, Bishop Francis X. Gartland of Savannah sent the priest John F. Kirby to Key West to tend to a growing Catholic community there.
 He founded Saint Mary Star of the Sea Church in Key West in 1852.
 Gesù Parish in Miami, founded in 1896, was the first parish in South Florida outside of the Florida Keys.
-The first Catholic church in Homestead was Sacred Heart, built in 1917.